blueripple/blueripple-research/br-2021-NewMaps/posts/NC_Congressional/inputs/post_afterDaveModel.md

   model agree that NC-2, NC-4, NC-6, NC-12, and NC-14 are safe D.
   Both models also agree that NC-3, NC-5, NC-8, NC-10 and NC-11 are far out of reach for Dems.

-- We think the rest are competitive: NC-1 we see as D+3 but the historical model says safe-D (D+5), both models agree that NC-13 is a toss-up and NC-9 an R-leaning toss-up.
+- We think the rest are competitive: NC-1 we see as D+4 but the historical model says safe-D (D+5), both models agree that NC-13 and NC-9 are toss-ups.
 NC-7 looks barely competitive to us (R+5) and marginally worse historically (R+6).

 - In sum, we think there are 5 safe D (NC-2, NC-4, NC-6, NC-12, NC-14),